MatthiasNickles/diff-SAT/README.md

     _eval_("f(num) / f(q)", "?").  % queries Pr(p|q)
     _eval_("f(p)", "?").           % queries marginal probability Pr(p)

-Observe that `_eval_` isn't a proper predicate, it cannot be used in the condition of rules (more precisely, it can, but then the `"?"` as second argument isn't resolved).
+Observe that `_eval_`, like `_cost_`, `_pr_` and `_pat_`, isn't a proper predicate, it cannot be used in the body of a rule (more precisely, it syntactically can, but then the `"?"` as second argument isn't resolved).

 ##### Probabilistic inference without cost functions #####

-Perhaps notably, delSAT can also be used for probabilistic inference even if no cost function is present, provided the random variables (nondeterministic atoms) are mutually independent.
+Perhaps notably, delSAT can also be used for probabilistic inference even if no cost function or parameter atoms are present, provided the random variables (nondeterministic atoms) are mutually independent.

 Example (9):